 Staff Hygiene in the Kitchen

-When running a catering kitchen or dark kitchen or any foodservice business there are additional control measures required for both employees and employers since the COVID-19 outbreak.
+When running a delivery only kitchen or dark kitchen or any foodservice business there are additional control measures required for both employees and employers since the COVID-19 outbreak.
 The FSA Safe Method checklist allows business owners to assess personal hygiene and fitness to work practices in their kitchen.

 This updated guidance aims to;